Passports: Frequently Asked Questions

 The Passports Australia website cannot verify overseas addresses.
 This message is just a warning.
 As long you are satisfied that the address you have entered is correct you can proceed by pressing the NEXT button.

-The Embassy of Australia cannot assist you with any enquiries on foreign visas.
+No. We cannot assist you with any enquiries on foreign visas.
 You must contact the embassy of the country that issued the visa.

 What if I do not have A4 size paper?

 It does not matter.
 Please print your online application onto US letter size paper.
-Be careful to shrink the images to fit onto letter size paper as we cannot accept an application form with the bottom of the pages cut off.
+Be careful to shrink the images to fit onto letter size paper as we cannot accept an application form with the top or bottom of the pages cut off.

 Can I print out a blank form online?